marcobeierer/wordpress-linkchecker/src/readme.txt

 = Additional Technical Features of the Professional Version =
 * Check if embedded internal and external images are broken.
+* Scheduler to automatically check a website once a day and get a summary report by email.

 = Upcoming Technical Features =
 * Support for checking the availability of videos, CSS files and JS files.